wesbos/es6-articles/16 - Santizing User Data with Tagged Templates.md

 bio.innerHTML = html;
 ```

 Let's assume I took this first name in the about me.
-I got that from a database, or an API or something like that, and the user had this saved in their database.
+I got that from a database, an API or something sort of data source where the user had this saved in their database.

-They said, "I love to do evil," and they inserted an image from Unsplash, which is allowed.
-You can insert an image into your bio, no problem, but they do the **Sneaky Pete** thing here where they inserted an `onload=alert('you got hacked');`, so when this image loads, run some JavaScript.
+They set their bio to be, "I love to do evil," and they inserted an image from Unsplash, which is allowed.
+You can insert an image into your bio, no problem, but they do the **Sneaky Pete** thing here by inserting an `onload=alert('you got hacked');`, so when this image loads, it runs some JavaScript.

 That is a huge problem.
 You cannot let your users run JavaScript on your page because then they could drain your bank account, or delete your app, or post spam, or really anything!
 Imagine if you let someone run JavaScript on Facebook.
 You could have people unfriending everyone, or you could look at all of their messages, or send nasty messages on their behalf.